bsmith29/HCDE-438-Final-Project/README.md

 - Look at recommendations
 - Review tips that involve being a dog owner

-# Tech Stack
+## Tech Stack
 - Frontend: React (with Vite)
 - Routing: React Router
 - Database: Firebase Firestore
 - Authentication: Firebase Authentication
-- Styling: CSS (separate files for components)
+- Styling: CSS (separate files for components and pages)

-# Firebase Setup Instructions
+## Firebase Setup Instructions
  1. Create a new Firebase project at firebase.google.com
 2. Enable Authentication (Email/Password method)
 3. Create a Firestore database
 4. Get your Firebase configuration from the Firebase console
 5. Add the configuration to the firebase.js file

+## Implementation Steps
+1. Set up Firebase Authentication
+2. Create user registration and login flows
+3. Implement the favorite component
+4. Set up Firestore to store the user's favorite dog breeds and the users email
+5. Add protected routes for authenticated users
+6. Implement user profile management (logout and account deletion)

-# React + Vite
+## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.